 Example KPIs for e-commerce:

-- Customer acquisition cost — It shows you how sustainable and scalable is the business.
-The “cheaper” the acquisition the more profitable the business can become.
+- Customer acquisition cost — It shows you how sustainable and scalable your business is.
+The “cheaper” the acquisition is, the more profitable the business can become.

-- Shopping cart abandonment rate — It can give you a good idea if something is wrong with your site, so you can check it with your web analytics tools in more detail.
+- Shopping cart abandonment rate — It can give you a good idea if something is wrong with your site, so you can check it with your web analytics and data visualization tools in more detail.

 “The top 23 sites all gross over $1 billion per year but have a 44% worse checkout user experience.
 At the average abandonment rate of 68% each of these sites could be losing $3 billion, if not more.”